 The Expert places their value on how much they know on a topic.
 If they don’t know something, they feel like they’re a fraud and so they’re constantly learning.

-That’s not a bad thing as it can lead to more knowledge, but the expert will often avoid opportunities unless they meet or exceed all criteria, or procrastinate and never start something which is madness.
+That’s not a bad thing as it can lead to more knowledge, but the expert will often avoid opportunities or make decisions UNLESS they meet or exceed all criteria.
+This often leads to them procrastinating and never starting.

-This is another archetype that is common amongst people learning to code and anyone learning a new skill.
+This is another archetype that is common amongst people learning a new skill.

 So how can we get past this?